 Written by: Lara Goldstein, Safeena Begum Lepakshi, Charles Oxyer

 It is no secret that security and development teams operate in silos.
 Security administrators often struggle with getting developers to remediate vulnerabilities in code because they are not able to provide remediation guidance and feedback directly within the tools are most familiar with (e.g., GitHub and Azure DevOps).
 Additionally, for developers that embrace the practice of DevOps, they are used to moving quickly and automating as many processes as possible, causing security to struggle to keep up with the speed of development.

-To simplify the remediation process, reduce time to remediation, and help security teams build stronger relationships with developers, Microsoft Defender for DevOps can expose security findings as annotations in Pull Requests (PR) within Azure DevOps and GitHub Enterprise.
+To simplify the remediation process, reduce time to remediation, and help security teams build stronger relationships with developers, DevOps security in Defender for Cloud can expose security findings as annotations in Pull Requests (PR) within Azure DevOps and GitHub Enterprise.

 Why Use Pull Request Annotations:

 Vulnerabilities and misconfigurations are detected too late in the development cycle, often when code is already deployed.
 Not only does this make the deployed code a target for bad actors, but it also makes it more expensive to fix the issue.
 By using PR annotations, security teams can shift left in the development lifecycle and empower developers to remediate security vulnerabilities in their pre-production code.

 With PR annotations, get surfaced back to the source code management system as a given line in the Pull Request.
 Each annotation has the following information:

 Severity of the issue

 A message about what the issue is